We use cookies to help provide you with the best possible online experience.

 How to Reauthorise a Repeat Prescription

-When your repeat slips says reauthourise you must arrange to speak to a Doctor in telephone time or make an appointment to see a Doctor.
+When your repeat slips says reauthourise you must arrange to speak to a pharmacist or your GP.

 Batch Prescriptions